JRWSP/jrwsp.github.io/_pages/about.md

   - /about.html
 ---

-I am Thai PhD student at University of Tübingen, Germany.
+I am a Thai PhD student at University of Tübingen, Germany.
 My project is on controlling the dynamics of interacting NV-centers for Quantum Sensing.
-My previous works are mostly theoretical and numrical investigations in quantum information, especially in optimization.
+I have experiences in theoretical and numrical investigations of quantum information, optimization and optimal control.

 A data-driven personal website
 ======